Cardi B battles with lawyer in racy mixtape artwork case

 “He hasn’t gotten fired from his job,” said Cardi B, who implied that the mixtape was not a lucrative one for her.
 “He hasn’t gotten a divorce.
 How has he suffered?
 He’s still in a surf shop at his job.
 Please tell me how he’s suffered.”

-Carney told both the plaintiff and defense that he thought about having a mistrial.
-The judge took a short break before he returned and decided to put limits on the examinations from both sides.

-“We’re at a point where it’s just not productive,” he said.
-“We’re arguing with one another.
-It’s unprofessional and our brand (of the U.S. District Court) is being diluted.”

-Brophy, a self-described family man, said he sent a cease-and-desist letter to Cardi B’s representatives to remove the tattoo, but he never received a response.
+Brophy, a self-described family man, said he sent a cease-and-desist letter to Cardi B’s representatives to remove the image, but he never received a response.
 The rapper said she hadn’t seen the letter.

-At one point, Cardi B said she doesn’t check her mailbox because that’s’ for “old people” – a statement that garnered some chuckles.
+At one point, Cardi B said she doesn’t check her mailbox because that’s for “old people” – leading some in the courtroom to chuckle.

 When Cardi B left the courthouse, she was swarmed by around 30 high schoolers who were attempting to take selfies with her.
 As the rapper walked toward her vehicle with security, she smiled and waved before telling them she would be more responsive after the trial.